Answer: Yes. Remote Online Notarization is legal in Nevada counties for notaries that are commissioned for online notarization.

 Yes.
 We can legally notarize documents online in all 50 U.S. states.

 All notaries on the BlueNotary platform are certified and fully commissioned in their respective states.

 Numerous states have passed laws authorizing their notaries to perform online notarizations.
 These online notarizations are accepted across the country due to a long-standing body of laws in each state that specifically provides for recognition and acceptance of out-of-state notarizations.

-BlueNotary utilizes two-point identification processes which incorporates knowledge-based identification or biometrics scanning with live credential evaluation.
-Biometric forensic analysis performs facial scans in tandem with ID scanning.
+BlueNotary utilizes two-point identification which incorporates knowledge-based identification with live credential evaluation.
 Knowledge-based identification (KBA) uses a series of 5 personal questions to verify the signer's identity, and credential verification uses visual and electronic analysis of the signer's physical ID to confirm their identity.